xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges25.md

 There was the option `--harmony`, which turned on almost all harmony features.

-In ArangoDB 2.5, V8 provides the following harmony-related options:
+In AvocadoDB 2.5, V8 provides the following harmony-related options:

 * --harmony (enable all completed harmony features)
 * --harmony_shipping (enable all shipped harmony features)